novmad/praktikum-tasks/README.md

-# ML
+# Yandex.Praktikum
-This is repository for machine learning exercises
+This is repository for the DS course of Yandex.Praktikum that incdudes ML projects.